Growing Mushrooms the

 you find that your soil is drying out too quickly then you can solve

-this problem by placing a damp Hessian sack over the top of the
+this problem by spraying and then placing a damp Hessian sack over the

 After planting the mushroom

 spawn if all conditions are met, you should start to see

 white pin heads starting to emerge.
 This is the beginning of your